Chapter 20

 - Electrum's client-server model provides efficient address queries but reveals all wallet addresses to the server.

-- Running your own Electrum server eliminates third-party privacy leakage but requires additional infrastructure.
+- Operating one's own Electrum server eliminates third-party privacy leakage but requires additional infrastructure.

 - Hybrid approaches combine multiple backends with verification layers to optimize for different requirements.